i49/cascade/README.md

 * Intuitive and clean API.
 * Optimization is performed when selectors are compiled.
 * Namespace support.
+* Can be used with JavaFX WebEngine document.
 * Passed 700+ test cases.

 ## Supported Selectors